-- 1. Keep lint screen and exhaust ducts clean.
+- Keep lint screen and exhaust ducts clean.
 If air movement is slowed down, drying times will be longer. - A clogged lint screen will increase drying time.
 CLEAN LINT SCREEN BEFORE EACH LOAD.
-If this is your first dryer, you may notice a lot of lint on the lint screen.
+If this is your first automatic dryer, you may notice a lot of lint on the lint screen.
 After the first few weeks of use, this surface lint from your clothes will be gone and lint on the screen will decrease. - A clogged, incorrectly installed or long length of exhaust duct will increase drying time.
 Exhaust duct should be as short and as straight as possible.
 See Installation Instructions.
-CLEANING SHOULD BE DONE BY A QUALIFIED PERSON. - Dryers should not be operated in rooms below 45°F (7°C).
-Drying times will be longer and wrinkles may not be removed if dryer is located in a cold room, such as a garage, unheated basement or porch. - 3.
-Loads rinsed in cold water will take slightly longer to dry than loads rinsed in warm water. - Large loads take longer to dry than smaller loads of the same fabric.
+THE EXHAUST DUCT SHOULD BE CLEANED BY A QUALIFIED PERSON. - 2.
+Dryers should not be operated in rooms below 45°F (7°C).
+Drying times will be longer and wrinkles may not be removed if dryer is located in a cold room, such as a garage, unheated basement or porch. - Loads rinsed in cold water will take slightly longer to dry than loads rinsed in warm water. - 4.
+Large loads take longer to dry than smaller loads of the same fabric.
 Check to see that large items, such as sheets, are not rolling or balling up.
-If balling or rolling up occurs, rearrange items. - 5.
+If balling or rolling up occurs, rearrange items - 5.
 Drying times should be longer for loads that hold more moisture. - Large or heavy items such as towels, jeans and bedspreads need longer drying times due to the higher level of water retained in the fabrics.
 Polyester and synthetics hold much less moisture. - Clothes that were washed with low spin speeds (best for permanent press and knit fabrics) will have retained more moisture than clothes washed with high spin speeds.

-- 6. Loading practices will affect drying times. - Overloading will increase drying time due to restricted air movement, and uneven drying may result. - Uneven drying may also result from loading heavy and light items together.
+- Loading practices will affect drying times. - Do not overload the dryer.
+For minimal wrinkling, clothes must be able to move freely in the dryer. - Overloading can cause slower, uneven drying.
+Poor air movement can result in more lint residue on clothing, because lint cannot reach the lint screen. - Uneven drying may also result from loading heavy and light items together.
 Light items will overdry and heavy items will not be dry.
 When drying a load with different kinds and weights of fabrics, use the setting suggested for the lightest fabric. - Small loads may ride around the drum without tumbling.
-Add one or two lint-free towels to help with tumbling. - 7.
+Add one or two dry lint-free towels to help with tumbling. - 7.
 This dryer is designed for the care of modern fabrics. - Drying temperatures are lower than in older models because high heat can damage modern fabrics. - This dryer has a cool down time at the end of drying cycles.
+(See "Cushioned HeatTM Drying System" and "Cool Down Time" sections on page 9.)
 This helps reduce wrinkling, but the total cycle may be longer than you are used to. - 8.
 Avoid overdrying.
 Every fabric has a natural moisture content.
 If clothes are overdried, this moisture is removed.
 Clothes may have wrinkles, static electricity, feel harsh and, in some cases, shrink.
 Remove clothes with a slight trace of dampness.
-Damp cotton and rayon knits should be laid flat to finish drying. - Do not overload the dryer.
-For minimal wrinkling, clothes must be able to move freely in the dryer.
-Overloading may result in greater lint residue on clothing due to poor air movement, not allowing lint to reach the lint screen. - Remove clothes from the dryer as soon as tumbling stops.
+Damp cotton and rayon knits should be laid flat to finish drying. - Remove clothes from the dryer as soon as tumbling stops.
 Hang or fold immediately.
 Wrinkles may be set in clothes that are left in a warm dryer after it stops.

-- 11. Even items labeled "Permanent Press" may require touch-up ironing, due to decreased quality of permanent press finishes during the past few years. - 12.
+- 10. Even items labeled "Permanent Press" may require touch-up ironing, due to decreased quality of permanent press finishes during the past few years. - 11.
 If the electric supply in your home is less than what is needed by your electric dryer, drying will take longer.
 See your Installation Instructions.